Conflict of interest disclosure instructions

 - If you have financial interests in other entities, repeat the process by clicking “Add Financial Interest” again.
 When you are done adding financial interests, click the check box at the bottom of the page to move on.

-- Follow the same procedures for any "Yes" responses about business relationships, student impact and paid travel.
+- Follow the same procedures for any "Yes" responses about external relationships, student impact and paid travel.

 - Once you have entered all your disclosure information, the Certification page will display.